Vertical-Beach/ai-edge-contest4/README.md

      model definition files for Xilinx Caffe.
   - Segment/VAI
      model quantize and compile scripts for Vitis-AI quantizer and compiler.
+- report
+  implementation report for the competition (written in Japanese)
+- submission_material
+  submission material for the competition
 - training
     training scripts on PyTorch
 - utils